richsalz/draft-ietf-rfc2028bis/draft-rsalz-2028bis.md

 The members of the IAB are nominated by NomCom, and are confirmed by the Internet Society Board.
-The IETF Chair and the IRTF Chair are an ex-officio members of the IAB.
+The IETF Chair is also a member of the IAB, and the IRTF Chair is an ex-officio member.
 See {{NOMCOM}} for a detailed description of the NomCom procedures.
 Other matters concerning its organization and operation, are described in the IAB charter {{IAB}}.